 The University President appointed by the Board of Directors has the overall responsibility for the administration of all aspects of the institution.
-The owners are those who have made a financial and/or other investment in the founding of the University.
-The interests of the owners are represented by their membership on the Board of Directors.
+The owners are those who have made a financial and/or other investment in the founding of the University, and whose interests are represented by their membership on the Board of Directors.